Last time we looked behind us in Vietnam.

-I don’t know what this little boy and his dad have in their suitcases, but it looks like it could be something very important.
-I love that the boy looks so confident and grown up with the task he’s been given.
+I don’t know what this child and dad have in their suitcases, but it looks like it could be something very important.
+I love that the child looks so confident and grown up carrying the suitcase.

 It’s nice to see such a colourfully dressed woman in the street.
 Her complete outfit makes a bold statement.
 I don’t know what that statement is, but I was happy to photograph her when I saw her in Tverskaya street one day!
 Those shoes!

 And finally, there are no words for this one.
 Or maybe just a few.
 This photo was taken near Moscow State University a few years ago.
 They were obviously celebrating something – maybe a Hen’s party (any Russian readers have any ideas?).

 So, that’s Moscow for you.
 I hope you’ve enjoyed it.

 Don’t forget to look behind you because you never know who’s there.

 And let me know if you recognise any of your friends (or yourself!) in any of the photos in this post!

 You may also enjoy Find out why I take photos from behind.